 Nobeyama Radio Observatory (NRO)

-Observatory of Japan, founded in 1978 and located 120 km west of Tokyo at
+Observatory of Japan, founded in 1978 and located 120 kilometers west of Tokyo at

 Minamisaku, Nagano.
 It has played a pioneering role in millimeter wave astronomy

 through use of a 45-meter dish and the Nobeyama Millimeter Array –

 consisting of six 10-meter antenna movable along two intersecting 500-meter baselines.

 These instruments are the world's largest at millimeter wavelengths and